Streetwise-Media/swpmvc_todos/readme.md

 ##Preparing the main plugin file

-I love code generation, but unfortunately haven't added any to the swpMVC framework.
-In settling for the next best thing, we can start by simply copying the contents of the swpmvc/starter_plugin folder to a new directory where our todos plugin will live.
+While swpMVC does not feature code generation, there is a template plugin included in the framework to get us started, so we first copy the contents of the swpmvc/starter_plugin folder to a new directory where our todos plugin will live.

 Once those files have been copied over, open up plugin.php in your editor, and make the following changes: